jackarivera/cerulean_sonar/README.md

 # Supported devices and what has been implemented:

-S500 [Minimally Implemented] - Publishes range messages with s500 data
+S500 [Minimally Implemented] - Publishes range messages with s500 data in mm

-Rov Locator MkII [PLANNED] - n/a

-Rov Locator MkIII [PLANNED] - n/a

 This package is in the beta stages and is still being written.
 There may be little functionality or no functionality.